 any long-term (i.e., not session) shared secrets are revealed only to the Subject and the CSP's direct agents (bearing in mind (a) above).

-These roles should be defined and documented by the CSP in accordance with AL4_CO_OPN#020 above.
+In addition, these roles should be defined and documented by the CSP in accordance with AL4_CO_OPN#020 above.

 OPERATIONAL SERVICE ASSESSMENT CRITERIA